engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/large-scoped-tests.md

 ---
-title: Large-scoped tests
+title: Large-Scoped Tests
 description: Large-scoped tests test the flow of commands from user input across different APIs, serialization strategies, and verify that the returned behavior is as expected.
 ---

-# Large-scoped tests
+# Large-Scoped Tests

 Large-scoped tests (LST) test the flow of commands from user input across different APIs, serialization strategies, and verify that the returned behavior is as expected.